Regulator Movement in North Carolina: Expedition against the insurgents

-Battle of Alamance

 While small acts of violence had been taking place for some time, mainly out of resentment, the first organized conflict was in Mecklenburg County in 1765.
 Settlers in the region, who were there illegally, forced away surveyors of the region assigned with designating land.
 Minor clashes followed for the next several years in almost every western county, but the only true battle of the movement was the Battle of Alamance on May 16, 1771.

 Governor Tryon and his forces, which numbered just over 1,000, with roughly 150 officers, arrived at Hillsborough on May 9, 1771.
 At the same time, General Hugh Waddell, supporting the governor, en route with a contingent of 236 militia, was met by a large contingent of Regulators under the leadership of Captain Benjamin Merrill.
 Realizing his force was outnumbered, he fell back to Salisbury.
 Two days later, on May 11, 1771, having received word of the retreat from a messenger, Tryon sent the force to support General Waddell.
 He intentionally chose a path which would lead his forces through Regulator territory.
 By May 14, 1771, his militia troops had reached Alamance and set up camp.
 Leaving about 70 men behind to guard the position, he moved the remainder of his force, slightly under 1,000 men and 8 cannons, to find the Regulators.

 About 10 mi away, a force of approximately 2,000 Regulators (by some accounts, 6,000), was gathered mainly as a display of force and not a standing army.
 The general Regulator strategy was to scare the governor with a show of superior numbers in order to force the governor to give in to their demands.
 On May 16, 1771, along the Salisbury-Hillsborough Road Tryon met the Regulators with 1,000 men and 8 cannons.
 After ordering them to disperse and waiting for an hour they opened fire with cannons and muskets on to the crowd.
 The battle lasted 2 hours and involved 1% of the North Carolinian population at the time and most of its prominent people.
 The battle was over with nine deaths for the governor's forces and about 100 killed and 200 wounded on the Regulator side.
+James Few was a regulator who had personally wounded Tryon at the battle, he was captured and executed the day after the battle.
 Afterwards Tryon conducted a campaign of terror against the population and hanged outlaw Regulators, burned people's homes, and forced oaths out of the population.
-Six Regulators were rapidly tried and hanged for their part in the uprising.
+Six Regulators were rapidly tried and hanged for their part in the uprising in Hillsboro, North Carolina.
+Harmon Cox, was among the few spared by William Tryon, as a show of good faith.